bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 While someone like Voskuil will argue, you know, there's no single point where you can make that argument.
 There's no point where Bitcoin will be that if the reorg is that bad.
 It just, gets incrementally worse for, every extra block that's being reorg.
-But there's no objective point you can point to and therefore the only sort of logic that you can apply is simply long as spell chain, that's what will you accept to be Bitcoin.
+But there's no objective point you can point to and therefore the only sort of logic that you can apply is simply longest [inaudible] chain, that's what will you accept to be Bitcoin.

 ## What is signaling